Normalize A Single Preset¶

 Decide whether this is a hardware run or a no-hardware test.

-If using hardware mode, connect and power on the Helix.
+If using hardware mode, connect and power on the processor.

 01A